kamra34/Realtime-stickyNote-MVP/README.md

 - Note creation, editing, and deletion: Users should be able to create, edit, and delete digital sticky notes.
 - Syncing between the app and the simulated board: Notes created in the app should be synced with the simulated board in real-time.

+### Detailed features and Requirements for Software

+1. User authentication:

+- User registration: Allow users to create a new account with their email address and password.
+- User login: Allow users to log in with their email address and password.
+- User logout: Allow users to log out of their account.
+- Note management:

+2. Create notes: Allow users to create a new note with a title and content.
+- Edit notes: Allow users to edit existing notes, updating the title and content.
+- Delete notes: Allow users to delete notes they no longer need.
+- Search/filter notes: Allow users to search their notes by title or content, and filter notes by creation date or other criteria.
+-
+3. Simulated board:

+- Display notes: Show the user's notes on a simulated e-ink board in the app.
+- Sync notes: Automatically sync notes between the app and the simulated board.
+When a user creates, edits, or deletes a note in the app, the change should be reflected on the simulated board.
+- Customize display: Allow users to choose how many notes are displayed on the simulated board, and in what order (e.g., by creation date, last modified, or alphabetically).

+4. Responsiveness:

+- Ensure that the app looks good and functions well on various screen sizes and devices.

+5. User settings:

+- Allow users to manage their account information (e.g., email address, password) and configure app preferences (e.g., display options for the simulated board).
+These features should provide a solid foundation for your MVP.
+As you develop and test the app, you may identify additional features or improvements to include.
+Remember to prioritize user feedback when making decisions about which features to add or modify.

 ## Technology Stack
 To create the web app, we can use the following technology stack: